 Crisp, flinty, a wine with a perceptible acid feeling, but in the good, refreshing sense.
 Applied to white wines with a clean, fresh flavor -and good acidity, we said.

-Deep indicates a serious wine in which flavor seems to develope in many levels - doesn't this remind of complexity? - and where different hints of flavor, or aroma, surface at various stages of the tasting.
+Deep indicates a serious wine in which flavor seems to develop in many levels - doesn't this remind of complexity? - and where different hints of flavor, or aroma, surface at various stages of the tasting.
 Deep usually goes hand in hand with complex, subtle and rich.

 Dry, definitely not sweet, not at all.
 The wine does not have sugar or any sweetness that can be appreciated.
 Some dry wines with very ripe, fruity flavors or new oak flavors occasionally look like sweet.
 Some red wines that have spent too long in barrel or bottle, therefore losing their fruity flavor, are "dried-out."
 Driest of Champagnes: brut.